 Christmas Dinner is going to be special this year.
 My mom will be joining us.
-My father-in-law will be driving down from North Georgia, and my youngest daughter will be there along with her fiance who has been deployed to Afghanistan for a year starting in January.
+My father-in-law will be driving down from North Georgia, and my youngest daughter will be there too!
 So it is a time for family and a time to enjoy each others company.

 For this project I used: